genakrikadil/wendy_addams_bot/README.md

     │   ├── icons/  (used for widget version)
     │   │   ├── wendy_small.png
     │   │   ├── mic.png
+    │   │   ├── nevermore_academy.png (used in chatWidget.html)
+    │   │   ├── nevermoreBG.jpg (used in chatWidget.html)
     │   │   ├── mic-record.png
     │   │   ├── thinking.gif
     │   │   └── wendy.jpg